christopherpoole/CADMesh/README.md

 # Introduction
 Importing predefined CAD models into [GEANT4](http://www.geant4.org/geant4/) is not always possible or requires intermediate file format conversion to Geometry Description Markup Language (GDML) using commercial or third party software.
-CADMesh is a direct CAD model import interface for GEANT4 optionally leveraging [VCGLIB](http://vcg.sourceforge.net/index.php/Main_Page), and [ASSIMP](http://assimp.sourceforge.net/) by default.
+CADMesh is a direct CAD model import interface for GEANT4 leveraging [ASSIMP](http://assimp.sourceforge.net/) for reading the CAD files.
 Currently it supports the import of triangular facet surface meshes defined in formats such as STL and PLY.
 A G4TessellatedSolid is returned and can be included in a standard user detector constructor.
-You can find the project page and a Mercurial repository [here](http://code.google.com/p/cadmesh/).
+You can find the project page and a git repository [here](https://github.com/christopherpoole/CADMesh).
+The old [Google Code page for CADMesh](http://code.google.com/p/cadmesh/) is still kept up-to-date, however future developments occur here on GitHub.

 ![Screen Shot](https://raw.github.com/christopherpoole/CADMesh/master/screenshot.png)